Coping with your emotions

 – C. Everett Koop, MD, former US Surgeon General

 Some people find that it’s easier for them to face the reality of something new or scary if they learn as much as they can about it.
-This is especially true when you are dealing with a complex group of diseases like cancer.
+This is especially true when you are dealing with a complex disease like cancer.
 There’s often a great fear of the unknown and uncertainty about what’s going to happen.
 Knowledge can help lessen the fear of the unknown.
 You can learn a lot about the type of cancer you have, its treatment, and what you can expect.

 Be your own advocate.
-Even though people facing cancer cannot change their diagnosis, they can seek out reliable, up-to-date information and talk to family members, friends, and their health care team.
+Even though people facing cancer cannot change their diagnosis, they can seek reliable, up-to-date information and talk to family members, friends, and their health care team.
 Finding good sources of support can help people with cancer take control of their situation and make informed decisions.

 It’s important to work through your feelings about cancer, because how you feel can affect how you look at yourself, how you view life, and the decisions you make about treatment.